Ahmed Indian Restaurant Alafaya in Orlando

 - What did the most recent inspection of Ahmed Indian Restaurant Alafaya in Orlando find?

-- Ahmed Indian Restaurant Alafaya in Orlando was most recently inspected on September 10, 2025 with 12 violation(s), including 5 high-priority violation(s).
-Disposition: Inspection Completed - No Further Action.
+- Ahmed Indian Restaurant Alafaya in Orlando was most recently inspected on April 6, 2026 with 15 violation(s), including 1 high-priority violation(s).
+Disposition: Warning Issued.

 - Has Ahmed Indian Restaurant Alafaya in Orlando ever been shut down?